-One of the great things about Unreal Engine is that it is open-source and accepts pull requests from users.
+One of the great things about Unreal Engine is that it is open-source and accepts pull requests (also known as PRs) from users.
 Last year I tried my hand at submitting a few fixes and improvements to the engine and some were even accepted!

 When I first started I remember it was relatively tricky to find a single source of information on how to submit a pull request so here's what you need to know to submit a pull request to Unreal Engine.